giovannivigna/ctfd-challenges/challenges/badcrypt/writeup/WRITEUP.md

 Gzip adds the filename to the beginning of the file.
 Since the key is XOR-ed, it is possible to obtain the key, modulo a shift (which is unknown).
-By bruteforcing 8 possible shifts, one can obtain the key.
+By brute-forcing 8 possible shifts, one can obtain the key.
 It's a known plaintext attack.